The-Bigger-Pie/getting-started-workshop/tutorials/2-git-hub-branches.md

 ## 1. Create a branch

 to create a new branch we will enter the command.
 Check that you are in the `main` branch and in the right directory when entering this command in the command line.
+You can check in what branch you are currently when looking at the bottom left corner in VS Code.
+The name of the branch will be displayed.

 ```
 git branch NAME_OF_NEW_BRANCH